 No voting rights.
-Investment instruments hosted on Republic are typically held via the Crowd SAFE, which does not provide voting rights to investors.
+Investment instruments hosted on Loop are typically held via the Crowd SAFE, which does not provide voting rights to investors.
 Investors may receive voting rights if that instrument converts to stock, but crowdfunding investors’ voting rights will mostly likely be diluted when as the company raises additional funds.
 In addition, crypto-assets typically do not have voting rights and owning a token will not give you influence over the token maker or seller.

 Cancellation restrictions.
 Once you make an investment, you can cancel the investment at any time and for any reason up to 48 hours before the campaign deadline.
 Some campaigns may have multiple deadlines around rolling closes.
 Investors should pay attention to notices companies provide regarding rolling closes.
 Learn more.